-Video Contest – Open to Everyone
+- Open to everyone!

-The goal of the Video Contest is to increase awareness of invasive species that invade our favorite areas to play and to teach people how to prevent the spread of invasive species in these habitats.
+The goal of the Video Challenge is to increase awareness of invasive species that invade our favorite areas to play and to teach people how to prevent the spread of invasive species in these habitats.
 People enjoy these outdoor areas by boat and canoe, while hunting, by walking the trails and shorelines, and much more.
 With these enjoyments comes the responsibility of everyone to protect our natural areas from invasive species.